zodiac163/excelreport/README.md

 </p>

-An extension for generate excel file from GridView content
+An extension for generate excel file from GridView content.
+When used together in a GridView, saves the results of filtering and sorting in a file.
+What you see in the GridView, and it will be imported into a file.

 [![Latest Stable Version](https://poser.pugx.org/custom-it/yii2-excel-report/v/stable.svg)](https://packagist.org/packages/custom-it/yii2-excel-report)
 [![Total Downloads](https://poser.pugx.org/custom-it/yii2-excel-report/downloads.svg)](https://packagist.org/packages/custom-it/yii2-excel-report)